-The Nonprofit Statement of Functional Expenses breaks down expenses by functional area: mission-based programs and supporting services such as administration and fundraising.
-This is an ideal method for tracking real costs.
+The statement of functional expenses tracks real costs by categorizing expenses by functional area: mission-based programs and support services such as administration and fundraising.

 While the revenue section of the report is the same as a standard income statement, with a list of revenue by category, such as contributions and gifts, program service revenue, grants and investment income, the expense section does not list expenses by category, but by functional accounting.

 A nonprofit organization exists to perform specific services and programs, as stated in their mission.
 The purpose of functional accounting is to present the nonprofit organization’s major types of activities, primarily program or mission-based services and support services such as administration, governance and fundraising.

 Fulfills Key Reporting Requirements